FluentValidation/FluentValidation/docs/aspnet.md

 }
 ```

-Because our validator is registered with the Serivce Provider, it will be injected into our controller via the constructor.
+Because our validator is registered with the Service Provider, it will be injected into our controller via the constructor.
 We can then make use of the validator inside the `Create` action by invoking it with `ValidateAsync`.

 If validation fails, we need to pass the error messages back down to the view so they can be displayed to the end user.
 We can do this by defining an extension method for FluentValidation's `ValidationResult` type that copies the error messages into ASP.NET's `ModelState` dictionary: